 In the same session, George opened up about his deep passion for reading and stories.
 For George, among other things, reading helps him connect with clients and colleagues, and is a constant source of learning to develop diverse perspectives.
 His favorite book genres range from science fiction and futurism, to truth-stranger-than-fiction novels – including He Wanted the Moon: The Madness and Medical Genius of Dr. Perry Baird, and His Daughter’s Quest to Know Him.
 Perhaps, this is his most powerful and personal story yet, written by his stepmother Mimi Baird, in a quest to understand her father, Dr. Perry Baird.
 “As a banker and, now, as a leader of engineers, my interest in hearing, reframing and telling great stories has been central to my career,” George said.

 Storytelling is widely known as a creative pursuit.
 But for George and Soomin, it can be effective in the workplace too.
 By sharing their stories, George and Soomin embodied how storytelling connects them and creates a safe space to share, exchange ideas and create connections with people at work.

-Speaking platforms like Inside Engineering, create a culture of inclusiveness, and have been motivational for employees.
+Speaking platforms like Engineering Exchanges, create a culture of inclusiveness, and have been motivational for employees.
 Joshua, a new analyst on the Regulatory and Controls team says, “the firm gives engineers the opportunity to bring their whole selves to work by creating an atmosphere of transparency, support, community and inspiration.”